Occasional travel - travel may be required approximately up to 10% of the time to visit field sites, attend conferences, and provide training.

 4) List of three professional references.
 References from current and former supervisors are preferred.
 Please provide name, title, mailing address, telephone number, and relationship for each reference.
 We may contact references as part of the interview process.

-5) A writing sample shall not exceed 20 pages including cover sheets, tables of content, etc. Any pages after page 20 will be discarded and not considered.
+5) A writing sample, which shall not exceed 10 pages including cover sheets, tables of content, etc. Any pages after page 10 will be discarded and not considered.

-6) Current federal employees or reinstatement eligible applicants must submit a copy of their latest SF 50 and 3 most recent performance evaluations.
-Applicants currently serving in the military must also submit a copy of their 3 most recent OERs and/or DD 214.
+6) Current federal employees or reinstatement eligible applicants must submit a copy of their latest SF 50 and most recent performance evaluation.
+Applicants currently serving in the military must also submit a copy of their most recent OER and/or DD 214.
 (Items 2, 3, and 4 above do not apply to Current Corps of Engineers Attorneys).

 NOTE: ALSO ALL APPLICANTS MUST ADDRESS THE FOLLOWING KNOWLEDGE, SKILLS, AND ABILITIES, IN NARRATIVE FORM:

-4) Knowledge and experience regarding federal procurement and fiscal laws, regulations, policies, and procedures preferably related to USACE's Military, Civil Works, and Support for others programs.
+1) Knowledge and experience regarding federal procurement and fiscal laws, regulations, policies and procedures preferably related to USACE's Military, Civil Works, and Support for others programs.

 TIME IN GRADE REQUIREMENTS: If currently employed as an attorney by the Federal Government you must have completed 1 year at the next lower level within 30 days of the closing date of the announcement, or previously served at the same or higher grade as the position being filled.